FOSSEE/sdes-stscripts/Latex/Latex6/latex_math_biblo_beamer_script.rst

 The most common LaTeX environment used to typeset mathematical formulae is from equation family.
 Its use is given in more detail, further in the tutorial.

-It must be noted that amsmath is included in the base distribution of LaTex, in most recent versions.

 ..
 L5